agera-edc/MinimumViableDataspaceOld/docs/deploy.md

 The Summary page of the GitHub Actions run lists the Data Dashboard URL for each dataspace participant.
 The Data Dashboard can be accessed with a web browser.

+![URLs](deploy/urls.png)

 To access the EDC API directly with a tool such as [Postman](https://postman.com), add `/assets/config/app.config.json` to the Data Dashboard URL to retrieve the application configuration.
-This contains the URLs to the EDC APIs (federated catalog and data management) and the API Key.
+That file contains the URLs to the EDC APIs (federated catalog and data management) and the API Key.

-![URLs](deploy/urls.png)

 ## Destroying the dataspace